keptn/tutorials/site/tutorials/keptn-argo-rollouts-dynatrace-08-on-k3s.md

 keptn trigger delivery --project=demo-rollout --stage=staging --service=simplenode --image=docker.io/grabnerandi/simplenodeservice --tag=1.0.0
 ```

-Once this is triggered we can watch the progress in the Keptns Bridge.
+Once this is triggered we can watch the progress in the Keptn's Bridge.
 The best is to follow the event-driven sequences in the sequences screen.
 If everything goes according to plan the following steps happen:
 1. Deployment will trigger a helm deployment including the Argo Rollout Blue/Green definition
 2. Release will promote the Argo Rollout to become the active deployment
 3. Tests will trigger a short JMeter test to test the application